IAIA24 Sessions

 -

-Declaration on the Rights of People Affected by DFDR
+Declaration on the Rights of People Affected by Development-Forced Displacement and Resettlement (DFDR)

 Session Proposal ID 181